Front-of-House Volunteers are the museum's front-line team, they

 museum correctly and securely.

-- The only day we are closed is Monday, and we currently have a
+- The only day we are closed (but not unstaffed) is Monday

 - We are also looking for relief staff who will not have a regular